irrdnet/irrd/docs/admins/configuration.rst

   |br| **Change takes effect**: after SIGHUP, at the next NRTM update.
 * ``sources.{name}.import_source``: the URL or list of URLs where the full copies of this source can be retrieved.
 You can provide a list of URLs for sources that offer split files.
-Supports HTTP(s) FTP or local file URLs.
+Supports HTTP(s), FTP or local file URLs.
   Automatic gzip decompression is supported for HTTP(s) and FTP if the filename ends in ``.gz``.
   |br| **Default**: not defined, no imports attempted.